Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 • Dongui Bogam: In 1613 this book of medicine, known as A Precious Mirror of Eastern Medicine in English, was first published.
 In this text, they described how to use doenjang medically as well as the fermented paste’s medical properties.

 • Gyuhap Chongseo: This Joseon Dynasty Text, roughly translated as Women’s Encyclopedia, is a comprehensive text of advice for women written in 1809.
-In this text, they advice about how to pick a brewing date and how to preserve doenjang and ganjang.
+In this text, they advise about how to pick a brewing date and how to preserve doenjang and ganjang.

 How Do You Make Doenjang?